← Back to Grammar

 • Recognise written accents - Understand why question words always have accent marks

 Spanish question words are your key to having real conversations!
-At A1 level, you'll master the essential six question words that cover 90% of everyday situations.
-This page teaches you WHICH words to use - for HOW to form questions, see our Question Formation page.
+This page teaches you which words to use - for how to form questions, see our Question Formation page.

 Structure & Formation

-The most versatile question word!
-Use it to ask about things or information.
+The most versatile question word.
+Use for asking about things, information, or definitions.

 ¿Qué es esto?